American Academy of Neurological Surgery

 Section 2—In case of vacancy of any elected office during the year, the position shall be filled by appointment of the Executive Committee, the officer to serve until the next annual meeting.

-Section 3—The President shall preside at all meetings and decide all questions of order; he shall appoint all committees; he shall cast the deciding vote in all tie votes.
-The President is Chairman of the Executive Committee.
+Section 3—The President shall preside at all meetings and decide all questions of order; he/she shall appoint all committees; he/she shall cast the deciding vote in all tie votes.
+The President is Chairperson of the Executive Committee.

-Section 4—The Vice-President shall act in the place of the President during his absence.
+Section 4—The Vice-President shall act in the place of the President during his/her absence.

 Section 5—The President-Elect shall assume the office of President at the close of the next annual meeting.

 Section 6—The Secretary shall keep a record of attendance, keep the minutes of each meeting, read all correspondence to the Academy, keep a record of all transactions and correspondence, send notices to the membership of all regular and special meetings, and perform other duties as prescribed in this Constitution & Bylaws or Rules & Regulations.